AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART14.md

 - ⚠️ **No authorization check** - Anyone can restore any snapshot
 - ⚠️ **No error handling** - Missing TRY/CATCH
 - ⚠️ **Minimal output** - Just header, actual work logged in sp_RollbackWeightsToTimestamp
-- ⚠️ **No snapshot validation** - Doesn't check if snapshot is still valid (weights may have changed)
+- ⚠️ **No snapshot validation** - Doesn't check if snapshot is still valid (weights will have changed)

 **Performance:**
 - Simple lookup, no issues